tinymce/tinymce-docs/get-started/spell-checking.md

 ## TinyMCE Spellchecker Pro plugin

-For developers requiring robust, enterprise-grade, spell check as-you-type functionality, you need the [Spellchecker Pro plugin]({{ site.baseurl }}/plugins/tinymcespellchecker/).
+For developers requiring robust, enterprise-grade, spellcheck as-you-type functionality, you need the [Spellchecker Pro plugin]({{ site.baseurl }}/plugins/tinymcespellchecker/).
 Spell Checker Pro requires both a client-side plugin to be configured and a server-side component to be installed and configured.

 Full documentation can be found in the TinyMCE Enterprise [documentation for Spelling](http://docs.ephox.com/display/TinyMCEEnterprise/Spell+Checking).
 Learn more about [TinyMCE Enterprise here](http://www.tinymce.com/enterprise/).